 How to get your TRV

-The usual procedure is that IRCC will contact you to ask for your passport once your study permit is approved.
+Normally, IRCC will contact you to ask for your passport once your study permit is approved.
 You will then send your passport to your visa office or a Visa Application Centre (VAC) so they can attach your TRV (a sticker) on a page inside your passport.

 How to get your eTA